Trafikito/trafikito-support/content/blog/workspace/2018-09-10-workspace-how-to-remove-a-workspace.md

 tags: [workspace]
 ---

-**This action can’t be undone**.
-Please note that ONLY the **owner** can remove a workspace.
+**This action can’t be undone.** Please note that ONLY the **owner** can remove a workspace.
 When a workspace is removed all related details are removed:

 *   Members will be removed from the workspace
 *   Servers will be removed from the workspace